The content matters

 Step 4: Write a short greeting

 In case you are wondering: Yes, I actually recommend starting first without a greeting (with step 3) and only then following the official greeting.
 This way you get a high level of attention.
 I call this the “James Bond Effect” because in the 007 films, the viewer is immediately drawn into the storyline, and the opening credits only appear after a few minutes.
-What is the opening credits in the cinema is the salutation at the lecture.
+What is the opening credits in the cinema is the title of the lecture.

-Even if it is difficult for you: If possible, greet no more than three people by name, otherwise you will dig a “name grave” right at the start and lose your attention again.
+Even if it is difficult for you: If possible, do not greet more than three people by name, otherwise you will dig a “name grave” right at the start and lose your attention again.
 Rather mention other names in the course of the speech.
 Always check the correct pronunciation of names beforehand and make sure that you know the exact title or function.

 Step 5: Formulate a short introduction